-Once you look at the Impact of each Action Item - how much will this change how and what we do? - and to what degree the Action Item is In our Control, select the topics that are in the upper right.
+Once you look at the Impact of each Action Item - how much will this change how and what we do? - To what degree the Action Item is in our control, select the topics in the upper right.

 And so on.

-Once you have a more manageable list, then proceed with the EV calculation.
+Once you have a more manageable list, proceed with the EV calculation.

 Now that your team has picked the right Action Item to work on, it's time to move on to writing it down.

-Let’s return to our Action Item “Take on less work each sprint.”
-Turns out, this is horribly written!
+Let's return to our Action Item, "Take on less work each sprint."
+It turns out this is horribly written!
 Why?
-Imagine in two weeks’ time, you look back to see how the Action Item turned out.
+Imagine, in two weeks, you look back to see how the Action Item turned out.
 Here are two questions you might ask: